Michigan Tint Exemption

 2

-A licensed Michigan physician reviews your medical documentation against state exemption requirements.
-Most reviews are completed within 24 hours.
+A licensed Michigan physician (MD or DO) reviews your documentation against MCL §257.709(3) requirements.
+Most reviews complete within 24 hours.

 3